Master Thoroughfare Plan

 6. I’ve seen a draft version of the proposed MTP presented to the City Council; has that MTP been approved yet?

 No. The draft MTP has not yet been approved or adopted by City Council.
 City staff is continuing to develop and refine the draft MTP as part of the ONE McKinney 2040 Comprehensive Plan Update with input from interested citizens, the Comprehensive Plan Advisory Committee, the Planning and Zoning Commission and the City Council.

 7. Are there still opportunities for public input on the ONE McKinney 2040 Comprehensive Plan and the Master Thoroughfare Plan?

 Yes!
 The proposed ONE McKinney 2040 Comprehensive Plan and Master Thoroughfare Plan are still being developed, refined and reviewed as part of the ONE McKinney 2040 Comprehensive Plan Update.
 Over the coming months, there will be public hearings where the public can share their thoughts directly with the City Council during a regular City Council meeting.

 If you are interested in receiving information about the ONE McKinney 2040 Comprehensive Plan Update, about upcoming public outreach events, or to provide feedback please send us an email.

-Are there plans to widen Eldorado Parkway to 6 lanes?No. There are no current or approved plans to widen Eldorado Parkway to 6 lanes.
+No. There are no current or approved plans to widen Eldorado Pkwy. to six lanes.